jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 # Building Custom Model Classes

 Model classes are a core component of the REST API.
-They define the structure of the data that the API will work with and provide an simpler way to define pfSense configuration data in a way that is consistent and easy to work with.
+They define the structure of the data that the API will work with and provide an simpler way to define pfSense configuration data in a consistent and easy to work with manner.
 Notable responsibilities of Model classes include:

 - Defining the data structure and typing of the data that the API will work with.